josancamon19/self-attention-pytorch/README.md

   [0.7, 0.2, 0.8]   # V_red: color/adjective information
 ]

-# softmax(Q@K^T) @ V
+# softmax(Q * K^T) * V
 ```

-> **The final result is:** we mutate/move each token around the semantic space based on the other tokens it needs to attend to, having a deeper meaning of its representation in the whole input sequence.
+> **The final result is:** we mutate/move each token around the semantic space based on the other tokens it needs to attend to, updating each token to a deeper meaning of its representation in the whole input sequence.

 <br>
 <br>